A selection of artwork by Alister Maynard, grandfather to Marina Cowdray.Read more

 Immediately he established himself as a designer of modern luxury furniture and furnishings, opening in 1935 his showroom at 73 Grosvenor Street, London W1.
 From 1935 until the outbreak of the war in 1939 he received many important commissions.
-From Indian and English Patrons including Courtalds, Derek Peachey and Sir Edward Hulton.
+From Indian and English Patrons including Courtaulds, Derek Peachey and Sir Edward Hulton.

 Maynard was a gifted painter.
 Fundamentally self taught, though he studied for a brief period at Chelsea School of Art as a young man, he painted allegorical portraits and ‘trompe l’oeil’ painting.
 He was deeply interested in the myths and religious beliefs of the world and they were often portrayed in his paintings.

-When Lady Cowdray recently found a treasure trove of his artwork, unseen for 40 years she rightly decided that her grandfather’s work should be enjoyed by a wider audience.
+When Marina Cowdray recently found a treasure trove of his artwork, unseen for 40 years she rightly decided that her grandfather’s work should be enjoyed by a wider audience.
 His paintings now hang at locations across the estate including the Golf Club and Capron House and now we are delighted to be able to offer the facility to buy these prints online.

 On the website the images appear with a Cowdray watermark.
 The watermark is not visible on the artworks when purchased.